 Please remember that the "Cry Room" is intended only when an infant child may seem to be disrupting a divine service.
 It is wonderful to see so many families with young children and for this reason, we ask that only one parent and child be in the "Cry Room" at any given time.
 Parents should not be giving their children games to play while in the "Cry Room".
 Once the child has settled down they should return to the pews for the service.

-In offering our "heart" to the Lord, our active Stewardship is expressed in the fellowship of our Parish Family.
-In this way we will experience His love that enables us to grow and strengthen our Parish Church and Ministries.
+As we express our faith "believing" in the Lord, our active Stewardship is realized in the fellowship of our Parish Family.
+This belief enables us to experience His love that enables us to grow and strengthen our Parish Church and Ministries.

 1.) increasing the Time you spend in Church;